willgdjones/pydantic-ai/docs/agents.md

 Function parameters are extracted from the function signature, and all parameters except `CallContext` are used to build the schema for that tool call.

-Even better, PydanticAI extracts the docstring from retriever functions and (thanks to [griffe](https://mkdocstrings.github.io/griffe/)) extracts parameter descriptions from the docstring and add them to the schema.
+Even better, PydanticAI extracts the docstring from retriever functions and (thanks to [griffe](https://mkdocstrings.github.io/griffe/)) extracts parameter descriptions from the docstring and adds them to the schema.

-[Griffe supports](https://mkdocstrings.github.io/griffe/reference/docstrings/#docstrings) extracting parameter descriptions from `google`, `numpy` and `sphinx` style docstrings, PydanticAI will infer the format to use based on the docstring.
-We'll add support in future to explicitly set the style to use, and warn/error if not all parameters are documented, see [#59](https://github.com/pydantic/pydantic-ai/issues/59).
+[Griffe supports](https://mkdocstrings.github.io/griffe/reference/docstrings/#docstrings) extracting parameter descriptions from `google`, `numpy` and `sphinx` style docstrings, and PydanticAI will infer the format to use based on the docstring.
+We plan to add support in the future to explicitly set the style to use, and warn/error if not all parameters are documented; see [#59](https://github.com/pydantic/pydantic-ai/issues/59).

-To demonstrate retriever schema, here we use [`FunctionModel`][pydantic_ai.models.function.FunctionModel] to print the schema a model would receive:
+To demonstrate a retriever's schema, here we use [`FunctionModel`][pydantic_ai.models.function.FunctionModel] to print the schema a model would receive:

 ```py title="retriever_schema.py"
 from pydantic_ai import Agent